 Here we summarize few additional pieces of information about the calibration files, namely the r.m.s. of the flux calibration and the number of identified DRPs.
+Figures are shown at the end of this document.

-As described in the previous Sections, the flux calibration factors are computed using the data of NIKA2 runs with the best observing conditions for a give instrumental configuration.
+As described in the previous Sections, the flux calibration factors are computed using the data of NIKA2 runs with the best observing conditions for a given instrumental configuration.
 For each other run in the same configuration, we apply the best calibration factors and we compute the statistics of the derived fluxes, as compared to the intrinsic fluxes of the calibrators (which are well known sources).
 The following Table lists the percentual r.m.s. around the average flux in each run.
 Two values are given for each case: one computed on all scans (day+night); and one computed on night-only scans.
 Note that no gain-elevation correction was applied while deriving these values, therefore these values shall be considered as upper limits to the real r.m.s.